Patients’ FAQs about BBDRisk Dx® Test

 7. What will the BBDRisk Dx® test results show?

 Your doctor would have already told you that you fall in the category of increased risk of developing breast cancer because your breast mass has one or more of the following: ADH, ALH, UDH, Papillomas or Sclerosing Adenosis.
 The BBDRisk Dx® is a multi-marker test performed on your biopsy tissue to assess your risk of developing breast cancer in the future.
 The BBDRisk Dx® test results will indicate whether you fall in the Low Risk, Intermediate Risk or High Risk category for breast cancer – important information when deciding on your options for prevention.
 By looking at the biological make up of your tumor, the BBDRisk Dx® test result adds information beyond traditional factors such as age, family history and type of hyperplasia.
+For more information please click here for sample Test Results Reports.

 8. Will the BBDRisk Dx® test results tell my doctor which treatment to use?